Purdue Northwest Communication and Creative Arts Department Presents Rhino: Act II

 April 5, 2021

 Rhinoceros is a comedy that blends the ridiculous with recognizable societal tropes.
-Simultaneously silly and intense, this production also incorporates snips of musical interludes that embolden the ideas in the story.
-The production is a collaboration with Dado’s Acting II course.
+Simultaneously silly and intense, this production also incorporated snips of musical interludes that embolden the ideas in the story.
+The production was a collaboration with Dado’s Acting II course.

-The play will be broadcast on April 9 and 10 at 7 p.m. and a Q&A with the actors will follow each performance.
+The play was broadcast live April 9 and 10 and followed with Q&A.

 In a law office, several employees argue over the news that a rhinoceros is trampling through the town square.
 Is this true?
 Is it a hoax?
 Although Eugene Ionesco wrote this play in 1959, in our world it can be challenging to understand if something is a conspiracy, a fact, an alternative fact, or a delusion.
 This play explores ideas of mob mentality, cultural conformity, mass movements and fascism.